cxw620/cf-speedtest-v2/README.md

 ## Develop

-Make sure nodejs is installed.
+Make sure nodejs is installed and wasm-opt exists in your path.

 Clone the repo then `npx wrangler dev`.